mmm111mmm/RockLobster/README.md

 * ~~Optional template files found in CWD to use.~~
 * ~~Capitalisation in blog attributes - make them all lowercase on parsing?~~
 * ~~Ant build.xml / Gradle? - sod Eclipse~~
+* Gradle task to run the jar after compilation
 * ~~Pagination for index.html etc~~
-* Pagination filter based on blog post attribute - category_[metadata.tags].15.pages.template ?
+* Pagination filter based on blog post attributes - category_[metadata.tags].15.pages.template ?
+* Pagination filter based on matching attribute
 * ~~Turn off pagination when specified as 0 - just set it really high, the first page will be just index.html anyway.~~
 * Plugins
  * Tags plugin